-No Initial Purchaser is affiliated with a loan seller or servicer of 1% or more of the Reference Obligations (by aggregate principal balance as of the Cut-off Date).
+The Initial Purchaser listed below is affiliated with the specified loan seller and/or servicer of certain Reference Obligations included in the Reference Pool.
+No other Initial Purchaser is affiliated with a loan seller and/or servicer of 1% or more of the Reference Obligations (by Cut-off Date Balance).